-1 FORM 10-K ANNUAL REPORT PURSUANT TO SECTION For the Fiscal 13 OR 15(d) OF THE Year Ended December 31, 2 OR TRANSITION REPORT PURSUANT TO SECTION 1934 THE SECURITIES EXCHANGE ACT OF For the transition on period from to ssion File No. 001-40720 OM NIAB, INC. egistrant as specified in its ch arter) Delaware (State or other jurisdiction of incorporation or organization) 1 98-1584818 (IRS Employer Identification No.) 5980 Horton Street, Suite 600 Emeryville, CA (Address of Principal Executive Offices) 94608 (Zip Code) Registrant's telephone nu mber, including area code : (510) 250-7800 - pursuant to Section 12(b) Title of each class Trading Symbol Name of Each Exchange on Which Registered Common stock, \$0.0001 par value per share Warrants to purchase common stock OABI OABIW The Nasdaq Global Market The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seaso None ule 405 of the Securities Act Ves No 🖂 Indicate by check mark if the registrant is not required to file rep. 1934.
-Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed all religious formula for the preceding 12 months (or for such shorter period that requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted elected Regulation S-T (§ 232.405 of this chapter) during the preceding 12 m (files).
-Yes ⊠ No □ f Indicate by check mark whether the registrant is a large accelerated an emerging growth company.
-See the definition of "large accelerated company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer erated Filer 🗵 Smaller re eporting company 🗵 Emerging growth company 🗵 If an emerging growth company, indicate by check mark if the r new or revised financial accounting standards provided pursuant to So Indicate by check mark whether the registrant has filed a report control over financial reporting under Section 404(b) of the Sarbanes or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, in the filing reflect the correction of an error to previously issued finance. ner the financial statements of the registrant included in Indicate by check mark whether any of those error corrections as received by any of the registrant's executive officers during the relevant Indicate by check mark whether the registrant is a shell compan.
-The aggregate market value of voting and non-voting stock he 5584.2 million.
+FORM 10-K ANNUAL REPORT PURSUANT TO SECTION For the Fiscal N 13 OR 15(d) OF THE Year Ended December 31, 2 OR TRANSITION REPORT PURSUANT TO SECT 1934 THE SECURITIES EXCHANGE ACT OF ion period from to ission File No. 001-40720 $\mathbf{O}\mathbf{M}$ INIAB, INC. (Exact name of registrant as specified in its cha arter) Delaware (State or other jurisdiction of incorporation or organization) 1 98-1584818 (IRS Employer Identification No.) 5980 Horton Street, Suite 600 Emeryville, CA (Address of Principal Executive Offices)) 94608 (Zip Code) · · · · · · · · · · · · · · · · · · · , umber, including area code: • • Securities registered d pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of Each Exchange on Which Registered Common stock, \$0.0001 par value per share Warrants to purchase common stock Securities registered OABI OABIW d pursuant to Section 12(g) The Nasdaq Global Market The Nasdaq Capital Market of the Act: None Indicate by check mark if the registrant is a well-known seas Indicate by check mark if the registrant is not required to file re 1934.
+Yes ☐ No ☒ Indicate by check mark whether the registrant: (1) has filed all 1934 during the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes 🗵 No 🗌 Indicate by check mark whether the registrant has submitted ele Regulation S-T (§ 232.405 of this chapter) during the preceding 12 r files).
+Yes No Indicate by check mark whether the registrant is a large acceler an emerging growth company.
+See the definition of "large accelerate company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer elerated Filer 🗵 Smaller re eporting company 🗵 Emerging growth company 🗵 If an emerging growth company, indicate by check mark if the new or revised financial accounting standards provided pursuant to \$2.00.
+Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report control over financial reporting under Section 404(b) of the Sarbane or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, the filing reflect the correction of an error to previously issued finance. ner the financial statements of the registrant included in Indicate by check mark whether any of those error corrections a received by any of the registrant's executive officers during the relevance. vant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registrant is a shell compar • • The aggregate market value of voting and non-voting stock I \$443.1 million. held by non-affiliates of the re egistrant on June 30, 2024, was approximately

-As of March 18, 2024, the registrant had 117,126,046 shares of Common Stock outstanding.
+As of March 11, 2025, the registrant had 122,134,941 shares of common stock outstanding.